A PDP-8/E Simulator in Java

 The PDP8 will appear with the Main Panel and other devices.
 For the moment the available devices cannot be switched off but can be minimized.

 I can assure that my application does not contain any malware or viruses.
-I will regenerate the PDP8 every 3 months or so, assuring that you will always get a relativily fresh application.
+I will regenerate the PDP8 every 3 months or so, assuring that you will always get a relatively fresh application.

 As the title says, the emulator was written in Java, as a Java application.
 I tried to keep as close to the hardware implementation, and will publish the source at a later time (when the documentation has been done...).
 It was implemented with the Java Web Start (JNLP) extension, for easier deployment.

 A PDP8 with 32K memory, memory extension and time-share, EAE, Papertape Reader/Punch, LE8 Line printer, System Industries 4043 disk, TD8E Dectape and TTY have been implemented up to now.
 Also implemented are the DK8EP clock (non visual component) and a virtual timer called VirQueue.
-The memory extension was expanded with the Multi8 instructions.
+The memory extension was expanded with the Multi8 instructions and support for 128K memory.

 Go on from here to the following detail chapters: